PROVIDI-Lab/TURQUOISE/README.md

 # A note on orientation & coordinates
 There are many different (confusing) ways to navigate MR images.
-RMSStudio uses four of them.
+TURQUOISE uses four of them.
 The main three are world coordinates (xyz), patient directions (LR, AP, SI), and image coordinates (ijk).
 As Matlab uses a different origin when interacting with an image (top left) we add a fourth system (row, column or rc).

 The program has many built-in functions to switch between coordinate systems.
 -    ijk2xyz converts from image coordinates to world coordinates